GoogleWebComponents/google-cloud/README.md

 consistent naming scheme for the associated components.
-We will following the naming scheme implemented by the [Google Cloud SDK](https://developers.google.com/cloud/sdk/), which has estblished a well defined naming scheme for a collection of commands and subcommands for requesting GCP services.
+We will following the naming scheme implemented by the [Google Cloud SDK](https://developers.google.com/cloud/sdk/), which has established a well defined naming scheme for a collection of commands and subcommands for requesting GCP services.